Blog

 Here are my five top tips to be sure this rift never happens:

-There’s nothing worse than being half way through a campaign, only for someone to flag that their objectives are not being met and that everyone has their wires crossed.
+One: Be straight from the get-go There’s nothing worse than being half way through a campaign, only for someone to flag that their objectives are not being met and that everyone has their wires crossed.
 When planning your brief, be clear on your expectations and goals.
 Set out clear objectives and communicate this to your potential agency partner.

 If you work in comms, communicating your objectives should not be difficult.
 In a recent article from PR Moment, we’re shown 13 rather hilarious PR briefs and although they’re a good read, it’s important to understand that these briefs will not be helpful for the agency and won’t get you the results you need.
 So, I urge you to communicate your expectations in the brief clearly, it will ensure that everyone is on the same page and your working relationship gets off on the right foot.